Nuvvu Naaku Nachav: Plot

-Venky is an unemployed graduate from Anakapalli.
+Venkateswarlu "Venky" is an unemployed graduate from Anakapalli.
 He moves to Hyderabad to find a job on his father Sekharam's insistence.
 He arrives at his father's childhood friend, Srinivasa Moorthy's house to stay there.

-Meanwhile, Moorthy's daughter Nandu is engaged to Prasad, a software professional from the USA.
+Meanwhile, Moorthy's daughter Nandini "Nandu" is engaged to Prasad, a software professional from the USA.
 Venky helps the family in making arrangements and soon bonds with everyone.
 He also has petty fights with Nandu who start their relationship with hatred that later turns into a friendship.
 At the request of Sekharam, Murthy helps Venky in securing a job.
 Moorthy's sister Sujatha also arrives at their house.
 She shares a special bond with her niece Nandu and talks about the importance of marriage and finding a loving partner.

 Soon, Nandu develops feelings for Venky and confesses her love to him.
 Venky, who does not want to spoil the relationship between their parents, leaves the house.
 However, Murthy goes to the railway station and talks to Venky.
 As Venky returns, Nandu stops talking to him.
 Later, Venky accompanies Nandu and Pinky (Nandu's cousin) to Nandu's friend Asha's wedding.
-After the wedding, they go to an amusement park where they meet a photographer (Bramhanandam).
+After the wedding, they go to an amusement park where they meet a photographer.
 Following their trip, Venky also realizes his love for Nandu but does not express it, pretending not to have any feelings for her.

 As Nandu's wedding approaches, Venky takes the onus of making arrangements for it.
 The demure Nandu is shattered and tells Sujatha about her love.
 Sujatha talks to Venky, asking him not to let Nandu suffer by rejecting her.
 Sekharam overhears the conversation that leaves him speechless.
 On the other hand, Prasad's family gets hold of a photo in which Venky and Nandu intimately hold their hands.
 They demand additional dowry of ₹1 crore from Moorthy for the marriage, alleging that his daughter has an affair with Venky.
 Furious Moorthy admonishes Nandu but Sujatha backs her by telling him that falling in love is not a woman's fault.

 Venky goes to Prasad's family and begs them not to call off the wedding.
 He vouches that Nandu is not at fault but Prasad's family couldn't care less.
 Moorthy arrives and asks them to leave.
 Moorthy tells Venky that he shouldn't have kept his love hidden.
 Venky, however, is ready to sacrifice his love so that Moorthy and Sekharam's friendship is not spoiled.
 Moorthy is moved and lets Venky marry his daughter.